Students use Legos to bring to showcase engineering skills and make a pitch for conservation

 Future engineers, inventors and roboticists from Oregon Episcopal School's "Lego Physics" program will show off their animal-themed creations at the Oregon Zoo this month: dozens of elaborate Lego constructions involving motors, programmable bricks, sensors and computers.

-The annual Legos at the Zoo science fair, free with regular zoo admission, takes place May 18-19 in the Kalahari Room, beneath the AfriCafe restaurant adjacent to the zoo concert lawn.
+The 15th annual Legos at the Zoo science fair, free and open to the public, takes place May 30-31 in the Skyline Room, just downstairs from the Cascade Grill.
+Zoo admission is not required to attend.

 The displays are planned, designed, programmed and built entirely by OES students.
 Advanced Lego "engineers," ages 8 to 17, will demonstrate their creations and the science behind them.

 The Lego Logo Board, new each year, challenges students to devise a story using elaborate motorized sequences and their own code.
-This year's edition is titled "Zuri the Rhino: Searching for Pi(e)."
+This year's edition is titled "Zuri the Rhino Travels the World."

 The Oregon Zoo is a service of Metro and is dedicated to its mission of inspiring the community to create a better future for wildlife.
 Committed to conservation, the zoo is currently working to save endangered California condors, Columbia Basin pygmy rabbits, Oregon silverspot and Taylor’s checkerspot butterflies, Western pond turtles and Oregon spotted frogs.
 Other projects include studies on black rhinos, Asian elephants, polar bears and bats.